-Many people think they’re "doing" keto, but they’re still eating plenty of protein-rich foods, so they’re really just following a low carb diet.
-Which can still be beneficial, it’s just not technically ‘keto.’
+Many people think they’re doing keto when they’re still eating plenty of protein-rich foods, which means they’re really just following a low carb diet.
+This can still be beneficial, but it’s not technically ‘keto.’

-Although carbohydrate and protein limits can vary, the general rule of thumb for a keto diet is a maximum of 20 grams of carbohydrate daily, or about 5 percent of total calories.
-Keto diets for cancer treatment are often lower, ranging from 5 percent to as low as 0.1 percent carbohydrate, with protein around 5 to 15 percent, and fat making up the rest, typically 80 to 90 percent or greater.
+Although carbohydrate and protein limits can vary, the general rule of thumb for a keto diet is a maximum of 20 grams of carbohydrate daily or about 5% of total calories.
+Keto diets for cancer treatment are often lower, ranging from 5% to as low as 0.1% carbohydrate, with protein around 5-15%, and fat making up the rest, typically 80 to 90% or greater.

-Research suggests that there just may be something to this.
-A promising new study supports the idea that the keto diet could benefit us as a complementary approach to standard cancer therapies.
+Research suggests that there might something to this theory.
+A promising study supports the idea that the keto diet could be used as a complementary approach to standard cancer therapies.
 Researchers from the University of Texas at Dallas restricted blood sugar levels in mice with lung cancer by giving them a ketogenic diet and also a diabetes drug that helped to reduce blood sugar levels.
-Both components of the study – diet as well as medication – showed potential benefit individually, and the combination of the two was even more effective.
+Both components of the study – diet as well as medication – showed potential benefits individually, and the combination of the two was even more effective.

-Dr. Lewis Cantley, Director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medical College is a Professor of Cancer Biology in Medicine and a leading cancer researcher.
+Director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medical College Dr. Lewis Cantley is a professor of cancer biology in medicine and a leading cancer researcher.
 Dr. Cantley discovered a critical enzyme called Pi3K that helped scientists understand the connection between cancer and insulin, and how cancer genes cause cancer in our bodies.
-He has studied – and continues to study extensively – how the keto diet influences cancer cells.
+He continues to study extensively on how the keto diet influences cancer cells.

 So it makes sense that restricting cancer cells’ access to sugar may help cancer treatments be even more effective.

-But as Dr. Cantley explains, a reduction in blood sugar is just one of at least 5 different ways that the keto diet may be effective in combatting cancer, in conjunction with evidence-based treatment plans that often include some combination of chemotherapy, radiation therapy, and surgery:
+But as Dr. Cantley explains, a reduction in blood sugar is just one of at least five different ways that the keto diet may be effective in combating cancer, in conjunction with evidence-based treatment plans that often include some combination of chemotherapy, radiation therapy, and surgery:

 - Reduced blood glucose levels.
 Reducing the availability of circulating blood sugar means a reduction in the fuel source for cancer cells.

 - Reduced insulin levels.
 Insulin is an anabolic hormone – this means that it makes cells grow, including cancer cells.
-So lower insulin levels can mean slower tumor growth.
+Lowering insulin levels can mean slower tumor growth.

 - Lower the tumor’s ability to produce VEG-F. VEG-F (vascular endothelial growth factor) is a protein that is involved in the growth of blood vessels to supply food and oxygen to tumors.
 Interfering with VEG-F means an interruption in the tumor blood supply.